lennartj/nazgul_core/core/parser/parser-api/src/site/markdown/index.md

 <dl>
     <dt>TokenParser</dt>
-    <dd>A *TokenParser* is an object which can substitute variables within a set of data, returning a String
+    <dd>A <em>TokenParser</em> is an object which can substitute variables within a set of data,
-        where all variables have been substituted for specific values.
+        returning a String where all variables have been substituted for specific values.
 In the Nazgul Core Parser API, a variable has the form <code>${token}</code> - hence the name TokenParser.</dd>

     <dt>ParserAgent</dt>
-    <dd>A *ParserAgent* is an object that has information/algorithms about which tokens should be replaced with
+    <dd>A <em>ParserAgent</em> is an object that has information/algorithms about which tokens should be
-        what data content.
+        replaced with what data content.
 Several Parser agents can be used together, where each ParserAgent typically knows about a single type of token substitution.</dd>
 </dl>